 Talent loads the DNA ladder onto the gel.
 TEXT: 100 bp DNA ladder/1 kb DNA ladder

 Talent turns on the voltage to run the gel.

+Added shot: Talent put gel into documentation station to check if the PCR worked.

-While the gel is running, add 5 µL of the buffer provided with the restriction enzyme and 0.5 µL DpnI (pronounce D-P-N-one) to the remaining 44.5 µL PCR reaction [1-MED].
+While the gel is running, add 5 µL of the buffer provided with the restriction enzyme and 0.5 µL DpnI (pronounce D-P-N-one) to the remaining 44.5 µL vector PCR reaction, to remove residual plasmid template used during the PCR[1-MED].
 Incubate at 37 °C for 30 to 60 minutes [2-MED].

-Talent adds the buffer provided with the restriction enzyme and DpnI to the remaining PCR reaction.
+Talent adds the buffer provided with the restriction enzyme and DpnI to the remaining Vector PCR reaction.

 Talent transfers this mixture to an incubator at 37 °C.